heavygee/hello-dalle-discordbot/dockerhub_readme.md

       - WELCOME_CHANNEL_NAME=${WELCOME_CHANNEL_NAME}
       - WELCOME_PROMPT=${WELCOME_PROMPT}
       - WILDCARD=${WILDCARD}
+      - POSTING_DELAY=${POSTING_DELAY}
     env_file:
       - .env
     volumes:
       - ./welcome_images:/usr/src/app/welcome_images
 ```

-This \`volumes\` directive ensures that the \`welcome_images\` directory on your host machine is bound to the corresponding directory inside the Docker container.
+This `volumes` directive ensures that the `welcome_images` directory on your host machine is bound to the corresponding directory inside the Docker container.
 This allows you to store generated images outside the container and access them easily.

 Run the container using Docker Compose:
 ```